Saint Basil the Great Cathedral, Bucharest: History

 After World War I, with the establishment of the Deanery of Bucharest at Romanian Kingdom, Saint Basil Church came under the jurisdiction of the Greek Catholic Archdiocese of Făgăraș and Alba Iulia as residence of the archdeaconate.
 In 1940, the year of establishment of the Vicariate for Bucharest and the Old Kingdom, the church was elevated to cathedral.
 Here Bishop Vasile Aftenie worked until his arrest by the Securitate on 28 October 1948, when the church was occupied by an Orthodox parish.
 Aftenie was removed from the church, arrested, and beaten to death in Securitate cells in Bucharest.
 Also on the night of October 28 to 29, 1948 was removed from the parish house and arrested Tit Liviu Chinezu, Dean of Bucharest.

 After these arrests other three priests united in Bucharest were appointed to take over the Vicariate, Natanail Munteanu, Gheorghe Radu, and Vasile Mare, whom remained illegal in Bucharest till the election of the historian and priest Zenovie Pâclișanu, member of the Romanian Academy, to take over the Vicarage.
-Pâclișanu was arrested in 1949 and died after nine years in Jilava prison.
+Pâclișanu was arrested in 1949 and died after nine years in Jilava Prison.

-Immediately after the events of the Romanian Revolution in December 1989, the Greek Catholic parish Saint Basil the Great in Bucharest reopened while asked its church restitution.
+Immediately after the Romanian Revolution in December 1989, the Greek Catholic parish Saint Basil the Great in Bucharest reopened while asked its church restitution.
 Orthodox hierarchs initially promised return it, but they were encouraged by the state authorities do not recognize the right of believers joined the church of Saint Basil and changed their position and are no longer recognizable their promise although there are six Orthodox churches a short distance from the church of Saint Basil the Great.

 On June 2, 2005, in a meeting with the Prime Minister Călin Popescu-Tăriceanu, Patriarch of the Romanian Orthodox Church Teoctist Arăpașu reaffirmed its intention to return the Church of Saint Basil to their rightful owner.
 But the promise was not put into practice immediately, so that the recovery continued in the courts and was won after 14 years of trials of the Greek Catholic parish.

 On 28 December 2006 Saint Basil the Great Church in Bucharest, back to the possession of the Romanian Church United with Rome, Greek Catholic but to an Orthodox priest was allowed to use the rectory until February 2007.

 On May 4, 2008, in a ceremony attended by over 2,000 people, in the church was installed a new Greek Catholic bishop, now vicar of Bucharest, Mihai Frățilă, and the building was elevated to cathedral.

 On 30 August 2014, was made a ceremony of inauguration of the first bishop of the Diocese of Saint Basil the Great of Bucharest, Mihai Frățilă.
 Holy and Divine Liturgy at the Saint Basil the Great Cathedral was presided by His Beatitude Cardinal Lucian Mureșan, Major Archbishop of the Romanian Church United with Rome, Greek Catholic, in the presence of Cardinal Leonardo Sandri, prefect of the Congregation for Oriental Churches in Rome.